tetsu97/klipper-pizza-oven/README.md

 ---

-## 🚀 Installation and Setup

-### Prerequisites

-* Python 3.8+ installed.
-* A working installation of Klipper and Moonraker on your printer/device.
-* Network access to the device.

----

 ## 🤝 Contributing

 Have an idea for an improvement or found a bug?
 Feel free to create an *Issue* or send a *Pull Request*.
 All contributions are welcome!